pratikdas/articles/AWS acronyms-4.md

 An ***acronym*** is a word formed from the first few letters or groups of letters in a name or phrase.
 It is a memory technique that helps us associate the information we want to remember with a simple shortcut.
 Today **Acronyms** are dominating any AWS conversation.
 Everybody uses them, even if they don’t know their name.

-# VM with EC2 of AMI type & attached to 1 or more EBS
+# Create VM with EC2 of AMI type & attached to 1 or more EBS
 We start our AWS acronym journey with a **VM**- ***Virtual Machine***.
 A virtual machine is a computer with an OS and RAM on which we run our applications.
 **EC2** -***Elastic compute*** is the service used to create VMs using an **AMI**. **AMI**- ***Amazon machine image*** can be thought of as a pre-built template containing the OS to be used along with applications installed over it.
 Each **EC2** instance is backed up by storage in the form of **EBS**-***Elastic Block storage*** which can be attached and mounted as disks to your **VM**.